Skip to content

 • data (optional): Initial data for the stream

-• If data is passed, a stream with an initial value is created, and value type is T
+• When data is passed, creates a stream with initial value, value type is T

 Return Value

-Returns a Stream instance, which inherits from Observable and has the following features:
+Returns a Stream instance that inherits from Observable with the following characteristics:

-• Can actively emit data (via next method)
+• Can actively push data (via next method)

 • Supports immutable data updates (via set method)